 Huppah (also chuppah) – A canopy decorated with flowers.

-Ikebana – a Japanese-style art form which incorporates the union of nature and flowers.
+Ikebana – a Japanese-style art form that incorporates the union of nature and flowers.

 Nosegays – Small, rounded bouquets made up of bundled flowers and greenery.
 These bouquets are either tied or wired together.